Fast Greedy Optimization of Sensor Selection in Measurement with Correlated Noise: Applications

 \subsection{Sensors for flow around airfoil}

-The particle image velocimetry (PIV) was conducted previously to acquire time-resolved data of velocity fields around an airfoil \cite{nankai2019linear}.
+The particle image velocimetry (PIV) was previously conducted and time-resolved data of velocity fields around an airfoil were obtained\cite{nankai2019linear}.
 The effectiveness of the present method for the PIV data is demonstrated hereafter.
-The test conditions are listed in \cref{table:PIV_test_conditions} and the fluctuating components of the freestream direction velocity is only employed, unlike the previous study in which the two-dimensional velocity is simultaneously treated \cite{saito2019datadriven}.
+The test conditions are listed in \cref{table:PIV_test_conditions} and the fluctuating components of the freestream direction velocity is only employed, unlike the previous study in which the two-dimensional velocity is simultaneously treated \cite{saito2020data}.

 \Cref{fig:PIV_RMS} clearly shows that the present method selects different sensor positions from those selected by the previous algorithm.
 The region of high RMS in the temporal series data is red-colored in the figure.
 The selected sensor positions of the previous method tend to be concentrated in small parts of highly fluctuated recirculation regions, whereas those of the presented method are located evenly in those regions.
 A comparison of the reconstruction error using the first 10 modes illustrates that the proposed method is effective and its error approaches the lower limit of error estimated by full observation.